cyKamau/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-print whether the number stored in the variable
+source code in order to print the last digit of the number stored in the variable